aragon/aragon-apps/apps/agent/README.md

 # Agent

-Agent is an Aragon app that has the ability to perform arbitrary calls to external contracts.
-It can be thought of as the external interface of a DAO.
+Agent is a multi-purpose Aragon app having the ability to perform arbitrary calls to external contracts as well as holding assets such as Ether, ERC-20 and ERC-721 tokens.
+It can be thought of as the external interface of a DAO and as its Vault.
 See our [guide](https://hack.aragon.org/docs/guides-use-agent) for concrete examples on how to use the Agent app.

 ## 1. Functionalities